 Software and Programming III

-The main aim of the module is to provide students with the necessary skills for developing so\ware using the object-oriented and functional programming paradigms through an appropriate programming language (i.e., C#).
+The main aim of the module is to provide students with the necessary skills for developing software using the object-oriented and functional programming paradigms.

-- Further development the ideas of inheritance, polymorphism, and abstraction
+- Further development of the ideas of inheritance, polymorphism, and abstraction

-- Language features: nested classes, closures, higher-order functions, meta-objects, etc.
+- Language features including nested classes, closures, higher-order functions, meta-objects, etc.

 - The functional paradigm - Abstract data types, polymorphic types, static typing and type inference.
 Recursion and induction.
 List processing.
 Higher-order functions.
 Eager and lazy evaluation.
 Imperative features.
 Signatures, structures, functors, type classes, monads